As COVID recedes, local tourism industry adapts

 Regional rental analytics, provided daily by Airbnb, showed a 631% increase in searches for overnight stays in the area as compared to this time last year, but Birch reported a decrease in the availability of local overnight rentals, surmising that many operators are unsure how to draw a broader crowd than the annual baseball market.

-Harrington noted that many local establishment operators reported difficulties in finding workers to help clean, maintain and operate their properties amid the pandemic, which may also contribute to the more limited market.
+Harrington said many local establishment operators reported difficulties in finding workers to help clean, maintain and operate their properties amid the pandemic, which may also contribute to the more limited market.

 Schoharie County, which also contracts with DMC for marketing services, saw a 75% increase in Airbnb rentals throughout 2020 and a corresponding increase in annual occupancy tax collections, Harrington said.
 “People are staying in Schoharie County sometimes when they want to go to Cooperstown and then crossing the border because that’s where the inventory is.”